uzairname/template/README.md

 ### (Optional) Set Domains

-To configure your production domain, update the domain names and base URLs in:
+To configure your production domain, ensure that the domain names and base URLs are up to date in:

 1. Routes in `terraform/main.tf`, and `terraform/cloudflare/main.tf`

 2. NEXT_PUBLIC_BACKEND_URL in `.github/workflows/deploy.yml`

-3. Variables in each wrangler.jsonc
+3. `..._BASE_URL` Variables in each wrangler.jsonc file

+4. CORS policy in `apps/backend/src/index.ts`

 ### Run Github Action